<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 For example, if you proceed with Resolution by Strength, what can you

 expect to get?
 At what risk?
-Do you have the energy and resources to take
+Do you have the energy and resources to

 that route?

-You may find yourself in a position where all your current options are
+You may find yourself in a position where all your current options

 limited and none of them as they now stand really address your concerns.
-You

-could choose to work to create new options by negotiating on the whole issue
+could choose to work to create new options by negotiating on the whole

-or you could negotiate on limited aspects of the issue while continuing with
+or you could negotiate on limited aspects of the issue while continuing

 Resolution By Strength.
-Progress in negotiating could lead to a new mix of
+Progress in negotiating could lead to a new

 alternatives to choose from.